TJBarrettJR/fcc-build_a_voting_app/README.md

 * Refactor everything to not be in a single server.js file
 * Need to review the OAuth2 stuff to understand what it is doing
 * Find other things that need to be done
+* Review [forever](https://www.npmjs.com/package/forever) if I ever want to have the server stay up on codeanywhere